 If you want a fun, rewarding, (I mean bacon) food project, making bacon at home is just for you.
 Although it takes some time & patience, it’s not difficult.

-The smell of bacon cooking can get my boys up and out of dead sleep any time of the day.
+The smell of bacon cooking can get my boys up and out of deep sleep any time of the day.
 What is it about that smell?
 It is truly intoxicating!

 It seems there is no one ingredient that is so universally adored.
 I mean when was the last time you heard someone say they didn’t like bacon?